KernelPanicOfficial/Rocabella/README.md

 ## Description

+Rocabella is an open-source Go tool that generates sniffing files.

+It supports a variety of sniffing file formats, including:

+- searchConnector-ms
+- library-ms
+- LNK shortcuts
+- URL shortcuts

 Rocabella is written in Golang, a cross-platform language, enabling its use on both Windows and Linux systems.

+> If you find any bugs, don’t hesitate to [report them](https://github.com/nickvourd/Rocabella/issues).
+Your feedback is valuable in improving the quality of this project!

 ## Disclaimer